 5. Chinese steamed eggs are a healthy breakfast idea for toddlers and babies

-My toddler is allergic to eggs, but from chatting with other parents, eggs are always a fun recipe.
+My toddler is allergic to eggs.
+However from chatting with other parents, eggs are always a fun recipe.

 I can't offer you too much insight here, but when I was growing up, my mom always made me Chinese Steamed Eggs.
 They are delicious.
 And if you make the recipe with bone broth, you can pack in more nutrients in your toddler's breakfast.

 6. Bean Cereal - yes, a thing and it's makes a healthy breakfast for a toddler

 I cannot deny the convenience and appeal of cereal.
-The problem is that many cereals are loaded with sugars and other stuff I reluctantly feed my toddler, if at all.
+The problem is that many cereals are loaded with sugars.
+Also, many cereals have very processed ingredients.

 The healthiest cereal I can find, which also is a cereal my toddler happily eats almost every day, is this bean cereal.
 If I let him, he will have it for breakfast, lunch, snack and dinner.

 Bean cereal you might ask?
 Yes, this cereal is made with beans.
 It contains navy beans, lentils, and garbanzo beans.

 The best cereal for toddlers - A healthy cereal made from beans!

-We usually mix about ¼-1/3 Polar Puffs to ⅔-3/4 Original Power Os.
-(We don't like the fruity stars!).
 That's my compromise for sugar.
-And we do it in one big container, so he doesn't actually know I add in the unsweetened cereal.
+And we do it in one big container.
+By doing so, he doesn't actually know I add in the unsweetened cereal.

 He also loves these Annie's Organic Cinnabunnies.
 We do the same ratio mix.
 We use about ¼-1/3 Cinnabunnies to ⅔-3/4 Original Power O.

 To really illustrate how much he loves these cereals... we live in the UK, but we literally bring ½ a suitcase packed with cereal back with us every trip.
 And when grandparents come visit, we also ask them to lug some more of the cereal over.

 7. Chia pudding with PB and carob is an easy overnight breakfast for a toddler

 We don't do this PB carob toddler chia every day.
 However it's good recipe to keep on that list of toddler breakfast recipes.